Markus2409/LB2_project_Group_3/README.md

 # LB2_project_Group_3
-this repository contains files of the project for the Laboratory of Bioinformatics 2 course
+This repository contains files and codes of the project for the Laboratory of Bioinformatics 2 course

 POSITIVE SET: 2,949  PROTEINS
-This is the Query of Uniprot search of positive set:
+This is the Query of Uniprot search for positive set from graphical interface:
 (existence:1) AND (length:[40 TO *]) AND (reviewed:true) AND (taxonomy_id:2759) AND (fragment:false) AND (ft_signal_exp:*)

 API URL using the search endpoint for positive set